InsightEdge/insightedge-ctr-demo/doc/doc.md

 ![Alt](img/13_application_time.png?raw=true "application time")

-We didn't included high-cardinality features such as `device_ip` and `device_id` as they will blow up the feature vector size.
+We didn't includ high-cardinality features such as `device_ip` and `device_id` as they will blow up the feature vector size.
 One may consider applying techniques such as feature hashing to reduce the dimension.
-We leave it out of this blog post's scope.
+We will leave it out of this blog post's scope.

 ## Tuning algorithm parameters